spacebun/scrnaseq-pooledcelllines/README.md

-# scrnaseq-pooledcelllines
+# Final Year Project: Bioinformatics for Virtual Sorting of Cancer Cells in Mixed Populations

+## Description
-Sorting and analysis of pooled gastric cancer cell lines.
+This repository contains the scripts and results of analysis of sorting and analysis of pooled gastric cancer cell lines.